 Indefinite maintenance means exactly that; there is no cutoff point for the termination or cessation of maintenance payments.
 Maintenance payments would only terminate upon the recipient spouse’s remarriage, or death of either party, as required under the IRS tax rules to receive the tax deductibility of the payments upon the death of the payee-spouse.
 Maintenance continues until the matter is brought back into court and the court decides whether there should be modification or termination of the maintenance order.
 We usually see indefinite maintenance orders in long term marriages of more than 20 years.
 The reverse is also true and that is we rarely see indefinite maintenance orders where parties are married less than 20 years, except in the most unusual and exigent circumstances, such as one of the parties having a chronic medical problem that prevents them from working.
 We are also seeing a trend of cases from the Court of Appeals and Wisconsin Supreme court that where trial courts are ordering limited term maintenance on long term relationships, that they are being overturned or reversed on appeal.
 The higher courts are basically saying that on long term relationships, where there is a need for spousal support, those payments need to be indefinite in nature with no ending point, barring death of either party or recipient spouse’s remarriage, where it terminates by law.

-If you have questions about maintenance, whether it is the law, the amount, or the duration, contact one of our experienced family lawyers today at Karp & Iancu, S.C. for a free consultation.
+If you have questions about maintenance, whether it is the law, the amount, or the duration, contact one of our experienced family lawyers today at Karp & Iancu, S.C. for a 100% confidential consultation.